mojule/api-factory/readme.md

 Following on from this, you could extend this decorator or add a new one that also accepts raw data as an argument.

-### Scoping functions
+### Scoping API members

+Sometimes you may need to access the state of another instance - it is attached to the `api` argument as _state, but won't be exposed to external consuming code.

-You can make functions in your modules that don't need the state, so they're available without creating instances.
+You can also make functions in your modules that don't need the state, so they're available without creating instances.
 You can also make functions that are not exposed in the final instance, but are available to your other modules:

 #### Private functions